rita10514/nodejsProjects/CinimaDataMngSite-FinalProject/README.md

 ## Usage
 Once the dependencies are installed, you can run  `npm start` on each VS code window ,to start the application.
 You will then be able to access the web site at localhost:3000.
+Now you can login with the username and password according to your users database.

+When the Admin adds a new user, he desides what will be his username.

-On the login page click on "Sign Up" and choose a password for the username you created in the users database.
+When the new employee wants to log in he first need to sign up by clicking on "Sign Up" On the login page.
+Then he chooses a password for the username he resived from the admin.
+After the sign up he can now login.
-Now you can login with those username and password.

 <div align="center">
   <img align=center height="300"  src="https://i.imgur.com/uNQQnEn.png">&nbsp &nbsp